Top Hat (The Penguin)

 "Top Hat" is the seventh episode of the American crime drama television miniseries The Penguin, a spin-off from the film The Batman.
 The episode was written by co-executive producer Vladimir Cvetko, and directed by Kevin Bray.
 It was first broadcast on HBO in the United States on November 3, 2024, and also was available on Max on the same date.

 Set shortly after the events of the film, the series explores the rise to power of Oswald "Oz" Cobb / Penguin (portrayed by Colin Farrell) in Gotham City's criminal underworld.
 Oz finds himself allied with a young man named Victor (Rhenzy Feliz), while also having to deal with the presence of Sofia Falcone (Cristin Milioti), who wants answers regarding her brother's disappearance.
 In the episode, Maroni forces Oz to take him to his base of operations, while Sofia kidnaps Francis.
 Flashbacks depict Oz's childhood, delving into his relationship with his mother.

-According to Nielsen Media Research, the episode was seen by an estimated 0.384 million household viewers and gained a 0.07 ratings share among adults aged 18–49.
+According to Nielsen Media Research, the episode was seen by an estimated 0.384 million household viewers and gained a 0.07 rating share among adults aged 18–49.
 The episode received positive reviews from critics, who praised the performances, character development, and closure to Maroni's story arc.

 Plot

-In a flashback, a young Oz lives with his mother Francis and his brothers Jack and Benny, and resents the affection his siblings receive from Francis.
+In a flashback to 1988, a young Oz lives with his mother Francis and his brothers Jack and Benny, and resents the affection his siblings receive from Francis.
 While walking in the streets, the three brothers run into notorious criminal Rex Calabrese, who gives Jack 50 dollars.
 Jack leads his siblings to an abandoned underground railway, where they play a game of hide and seek.
 Jack and Benny hide in an overflow tunnel, which they entered via a ladder that is difficult for the disabled Oz to access.
 An angry Oz locks Jack and Benny in the overflow tunnel before leaving for his house.
 While he and Francis watch Top Hat, Jack and Benny scream for help to no avail as they drown in the tunnel during a rainstorm.

 In present day, Oz arrives at Crown Point, discovering Victor unconscious and Francis gone.
 Upon awakening, Victor informs Oz that Sofia took Francis.
 When Sal arrives with his henchmen, Oz forces Victor to flee.
 Sal brutally assaults Oz, but takes him alive so he can face Sofia as well.
 Sofia has taken Francis to her mansion, but Francis is not frightened of her, telling her that Oz will kill her, before suffering another dementia episode.
 Rush informs Sofia that the police are looking to question Gia at her orphanage, as she is the only witness in the Falcones' death.